petiaccja/sed-manager-rs/README.md

 ### Configuring your drives & system

-If you're already familiar with self-encrypting drives and any TCG specifications, like Opal, you can probably do it without further reading.
+If you're already familiar with self-encrypting drives and TCG specifications, like Opal, you can probably do it without further reading.
 If you aren't, you can read the extended documentation.
 [TODO: link].

 ### A word of warning